lightward/mechanic-tasks/docs/copy-product-metafields-to-each-products-tags/README.md

 This task exists to fill the gap between Shopify's admin product search, and product metafields.
 Use this task to copy metafield values to product tags, allowing you to filter products by tags based on those metafields.

 Begin by entering in the namespace for the metafield(s) you will be configuring for this task.
-Then, for each metafield, click __Add item__, add the *exact* metafield key on the left, and *optionally* a prefix to apply to tags generated for that specific metafield key.
+Then, for each metafield, click __Add item__, add the *exact* metafield type on the left, and *optionally* a prefix to apply to tags generated for that specific metafield type.
 The tag prefix should include any desired demarcation (e.g. spaces, dashes, colons) from the metafield value.

 To have the task remove *prefixed* tags that no longer apply, then enable the __Remove outdated prefixed tags__ option.
 As an example: if a product has a "Released: 2021-10-01" tag, and this task is configured with a "Released: " tag prefix, and the associated metafield value changes (or is cleared), then the task can remove the original tag.